casanova-lab/NHC/README.md

 Each run will create a new folder in the given path, with the folder name (NHC_output_timestamp_suffix)
 - NHC_input_parameters.txt
-  - a record of the parameters used in this run
+  - A record of the parameters used in this run
 - NHC_output_gene_clusters.txt
   - The final gene clusters converged from the input data, with the following columns:
   - Cluster ID